Free data at spacelike $\mathscr{I}$ and characterization of Kerr-de Sitter in all dimensions: Initial data and the Weyl tensor

-with $n$ odd and $h$ at least $C^2$ up to an including $\{\Omega=0\}$.
-Equation \eqref{eqCtnocov} implies that its T-electric Weyl tensor $\hat C_T$ only has even powers of $\Omega$ up to and including $\Omega^{n-1}$ (higher order terms may be even and odd).
-As a consequence, the tensor $\Omega^{2-n} \hat C_T$ splits as a sum of divergent terms at $\Omega=0$ plus a regular part which vanishes at $\Omega=0$. \end{remark}
+with $n$ odd and $\el$ at least $C^2$ up to an including $\{\Omega=0\}$.
+Equation \eqref{eqCtnocov} implies that its $T$-electric Weyl tensor $\hat C_T$ only has even powers of $\Omega$ up to and including $\Omega^{n-1}$ (higher order terms may be even and odd).
+As a consequence, the tensor $\Omega^{2-n} \hat C_T$ splits as a sum of divergent terms at $\Omega=0$ plus a regular part which vanishes at $\Omega=0$.
+This fact will have interesting consequences when combined with Lemma \ref{lemmaWeyls} below.

-In the remainder of this section we derive a general expression relating the leading order terms of the Weyl tensor of a metric $g$, related to a given one $\hat g$ as in equation \eqref{eqmetsghatg} below.
-This will prove to be useful in the conformally flat $\scri$ setting.
-The result (cf. Lemma \ref{lemmaWeyls}) is fully general and thus no requirement such as being FGP or Einstein is imposed to either $g$ nor $\hat g$.